 This document uses the following conventions:

 Descriptions Appearance

-Warning Don't run with scissors!
+Caution Don't run with scissors!

-Hint Tip: Would you like a breath mint?
+Hint or Tip Tip: For best results

 Note Note: Dear John

-Information requiring special attention Warning
+Warning

-Read this or the cat gets it.
+Warning Read this or the cat gets it.

-File or directory name filonamo
+File or directory name filename

+Command to be typed command